teaching-on-testbeds/sockets-python/index.md

 As your resources come online, you'll see their progress on the CloudLab experiment page.
 Once each host in your experiment is "green" and has a "✓" icon in the top right corner, it is ready for you to log in!

-For this experiment, you will need a terminal session on to the "romeo" and "juliet" hosts.
+For this experiment, you will need a terminal session on the "romeo" and "juliet" hosts.
 You can use any method you prefer:

 * Open an SSH session using the terminal in the CloudLab web portal
 * Open an SSH session using a terminal application that is installed on your laptop or PC